bitovi/canjs.com/guides_source/recipes.md

 	    }
 	});

-This behaves similarly to the `can.Control` from before.
+This behaves similarly to the `can.Control` from above.
 However, the `<people>` tag can be used without having any knowledge about the inner workings of the widget.
-The template, state, and behavior are all combined into one Component.
+Using declarative HTML tags, a component can be used without writing any javascript.
+The template, state, anc behavior are all combined into one Component.

 <iframe width="100%" height="300" src="http://jsfiddle.net/donejs/WBM9z/embedded/result,html,js/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>